arpithaar/creative_automation_poc/RESULTS.md

 # Results Tracking

 ## Overview
-The Creative Automation POC now tracks all processing results, including successes and failures, with detailed information for each generated image.
+The Creative Automation POC tracks all processing results using an optimized **hybrid approach** that combines parallel processing with selective sequencing.
+Results include detailed information for each generated image with processing step tracking.

 ## Results Object Structure